-As we know, NodeMCU is an open-source IoT platform for to Lua based firmware developed for ESP8266 and ESP8266 is WiFi SoC (System on Chip) developed by Espressif Systems.
-Usually NodeMCU comes with inbuilt Lua interpreter, but preferred way is to program NodeMCU ESP8266 with Arduino IDE.
+As we know, NodeMCU is an open-source IoT platform for Lua based firmware developed for ESP8266.
+Espressif Systems developed this amazing board.
+Usually, NodeMCU comes with an inbuilt Lua interpreter, but the preferred way is to program NodeMCU ESP8266 with Arduino IDE.
 NodeMCU is one of the most widely used development.

 - 1 What is NodeMCU?